Siniša Mihajlović: Catania

-A successive string of good results, together with a number of key January signings such as former Argentine international striker Maxi López, helped Mihajlović keep the team out of the relegation zone and provide a number of very impressive performances.
-Another season highlight then came on 13 March 2010, as Catania achieved a historic 3–1 win versus Serie A league-toppers and Mihajlović's former team Inter Milan.
+A string of good results, together with a number of key January signings such as former Argentine international striker Maxi López, helped Mihajlović keep the team out of the relegation zone.
+On 13 March 2010, Catania won 3–1 against league leaders and Mihajlović's former team Inter Milan.

 Led by Mihajlović, Catania finished the season in 13th spot, well out of the relegation zone.

 He resigned at the end of the season on 24 May 2010 amid reports linking him to incumbent UEFA Champions League winners Inter as a replacement for outgoing boss José Mourinho, which did not come to anything in the end.

 Fiorentina

-On 3 June 2010, Mihajlović was announced as the new head coach of Fiorentina, replacing outgoing Cesare Prandelli who had left the Tuscan club a few days earlier once appointed by the Italian Football Federation (FIGC) to become the new manager of the Italy national team.
+On 3 June 2010, Mihajlović was announced as the new head coach of Fiorentina, replacing outgoing Cesare Prandelli who had left the Tuscan club to become the manager of the Italy national team.

-Fiorentina had an underwhelming domestic league season behind them under Prandelli, finishing the campaign in eleventh place despite simultaneously making the Champions League round-of-16 stage where they got eliminated by Bayern Munich on away goals, in large part due to questionable first leg officiating when a clearly offside Miroslav Klose goal was allowed to stand by the Norwegian referee Tom Henning Øvrebø and his linesman.
-The Serb signed a two-year contract on a salary of just under €1 million per year and with no distraction of European football, the talented team seemed poised for a good Serie A season with Mihajlović stating that making Europe is a realistic goal.
+Fiorentina had finished the 2009–10 Serie A campaign in eleventh place, but had made the Champions League round-of-16 stage where they were eliminated by Bayern Munich on away goals.
+Mihajlović signed a two-year contract on a salary of just under €1 million per year.
+Mihajlović stated that making Europe was a realistic goal for the season.